Today's Articles

 Sat, 05.06.1600

-The Registry looks at Black influence and contributions to global science and chemistry on this date.
+The Registry examines the impact and contributions of Black individuals to global science and chemistry on this date.

-Understanding the properties of substances or matter and how to use them practically is the essence of chemistry, whether the study takes place in a formal laboratory or not.
+Understanding the properties of substances and matter, and how to apply them practically, is the essence of chemistry, whether the study occurs in a formal laboratory or not.
 The effectiveness of indigenous medicines used for centuries by traditional African and African American practitioners worldwide is recognized today.

 African captives of the Middle Passage brought their scientific knowledge to America, and during the slavery period, several emerged as proficient in healing and medicine.
-The abolition of slavery allowed Blacks to earn mainstream respect for their work in science laboratories.
+The abolition of slavery enabled Blacks to earn mainstream respect for their work in science laboratories.
 In the late 19th century, George Washington Carver emerged as a pioneer in agricultural research.
 He found dozens of uses for chemicals he extracted from peanuts and potatoes.
 His research led to the development of hundreds of products, including ink, shampoo, and peanut butter.
 He later became a vocal supporter of growing peanuts as a source of protein.
-1893, Daniel H. Williams performed the first successful open heart surgery in America.
+In 1893, Daniel Hale.
+Williams performed the first successful open-heart surgery in the United States.

-During the 20th century, several African American chemists made important offerings in physical, organic, nuclear, and analytical chemistry.
-Charles Drew discovered blood plasma, his medical breakthrough that helped save thousands of lives by making more blood available to the many people needing transfusions.
+During the 20th century, several African American chemists made significant contributions to the fields of physical, organic, nuclear, and analytical chemistry.
+Charles Drew discovered blood plasma, a medical breakthrough that helped save thousands of lives by making more blood available to those in need of transfusions.
 In 1943, Myra A. Logan became the first woman in America to successfully perform open-heart surgery and the ninth operation of its kind.

 Lloyd A. Hall, president of the Griffith Chemical Company, discovered essential food preservatives.
-Percy L. Julian developed a way to remove and prepare soybean products, such as cortisone, to treat arthritis and an extract for glaucoma.
+Percy L. Julian developed a method to extract and prepare soybean products, including cortisone, for the treatment of arthritis and an extract for glaucoma.
 Julian registered more than 130 chemical patents during his career.
-Other African American chemists include Jane Wright, former director of the Cancer Research Foundation, who formulated mithramycin, a drug that has proved promising in fighting cancer.
+Other notable African American chemists include Jane Wright, the former director of the Cancer Research Foundation, who formulated mithramycin, a drug that has proven promising in the fight against cancer.
 William A. Lester Jr., a theoretical chemist who researched the troubles of high-velocity molecular collisions, was chosen to manage the National Resource for Computation in Chemistry.
 James A. Harris helped to discover Rutherfordium (atomic number 104) and Hafnium (atomic number 105).

-The number of Black chemists and scientists is increasing, from George W. Carver to Ralph G. Gardner to Dr. Shirley Jackson, Mark Dean, and countless others.
+The number of Black chemists and scientists is increasing, from George Washington Carver to Ralph G. Gardner to Dr. Shirley Jackson, Mark Dean, Beth A. Brown, and countless others.
 In the 21st century, Black men and women continue to be at the forefront of research in STEM.
-Kizzmekia Shanta Colbert, the Immunologist, has been instrumental in finding a cure for the Covid-19 pandemic.
+Kizzmekia Shanta Colbert, an Immunologist, has been instrumental in finding a cure for the COVID-19 pandemic.
 Also, Neurologist Erich Jarvis and his research continue to make strides in STEM and medicine.

 To Become an Environmental Scientist